ubccpsc/classy/docs/deploy.md

 1. Configure the `.env` (more instructions inside this file)

     ```bash
-    sudo su - # maybe there is a better way?
+    sudo su - # this shouldn't be needed with the updated steps; leaving just in case.
     cd /opt/classy
     cp .env.sample .env
     nano .env